IBM/keyprotect-go-client/dedicated/README.md

 # KeyProtect CryptoUnit Go SDK - API

-This package provides a simplified, secure Go interface to KeyProtect SingleTenant CryptoUnits.
+This package provides a simplified, secure Go interface to KeyProtect Dedicated CryptoUnits.

 ## Overview

-This is the **public API** for the KeyProtect SingleTenant keyprotect-dedicated Go wrapper.
+This is the **public API** for the KeyProtect Dedicated keyprotect-dedicated Go wrapper.
 The actual implementation is packaged separately as platform-specific prebuilt artifacts while maintaining ease of use.

 > Current packaging contract: the public module remains source-only, while the build pipeline publishes standardized platform archives containing redistributed prebuilt Go archive artifacts and vendor libraries for future integration.